 Here is a rundown on how these states work.

 Start State: Applies when the intent engine determines that the user wants to start using a given skill.
 This generally occurs when the user expresses an intent that is related to the skill.

 If the skill doesn't have a start state specified in its digital assistant configuration, the digital assistant simply uses the first state in the skill (which is typically the

 Welcome State: Applies when the user enters the invocation name without an accompanying intent.

-Example (where Pizza Joe is the invocation name):
+Example (where "Digital Bank" is the invocation name):

-Here's an example of a default welcome response being applied to the sample skill Fin Skill.
+Here's an example of a default welcome response being applied to a banking skill.